dangtuanhuy/assembla-to-jira-migration/README.md

 ## Support

-If you require assistance with the migration or need some functionality that is not yet present in the latest version, then I can certainly help you.
+Do you require assistance with the migration or need some functionality that is not yet present in this version?
+I can certainly help you out.
 Feel free to contact me!

 ## Author